-How are sustainability factors taken into account in the benchmark such that there is ongoing alignment with the sustainable objective?
+How are sustainability factors taken into account in the benchmark such that

 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

 How does the designated index differ from a relevant broad market index?